BANZOM/Portfolio-v1/content/blogs/how-to-setup-kubernetes-locally.md

 ## Setting Up a Multi-Node Kubernetes Cluster with Kind

 Creating a multi-node cluster with Kind is similar to creating a single-node cluster.
-You just need to specify the number of control-plane and worker nodes.
+You only need to specify the number of control-plane and worker nodes.

 ### Step 1: Create a Multi-Node Cluster